Updated on 25/4/2021

-Besides high mountains like the Kilimanjaro area, which have their own unique weather and therefore they need a specific packing list, in the central East Africa I’ve visited so far the weather has been quite a surprise to me.
+Besides high mountains which have their own unique weather and therefore they need a specific packing list, like Mount Kilimanjaro, in the central East Africa I’ve visited so far the weather has been quite a surprise to me.

 The heat is certainly there during the day, but I’ve experienced chilly mornings and evenings.
 And the rain can be as sudden and heavy as quick to stop.

 The onion layers style could often be the winning solution.

 Respect the local culture